ricardorqr/terraform/test-jenkins/README.md

 ## 4. Add the variables

-After you unlock and install Jenkins using the password, go to `Dashboard >> Manage Jenkins >> Global Tool Configuration` and add the variables below.
+After you unlock and install Jenkins using the password you found in the execution result, go to `Dashboard >> Manage Jenkins >> Global Tool Configuration` and add the variables below.

 ### Java